CONFIRM ENTRY (2,387)

 Tely 10 Committee

 This is a 12-week schedule.
 Each week, the training sessions start at about 60 minutes of walking and progress up to 2 hours.
-This slow progression will help you be prepared for the event while slowly building the fitness required.
+This slow progression will help you prepare for the event while slowly building the required fitness.

-So the last few years, I have been adding workouts to the Wednesdays.
-These are optional, but it’s a nice way to try something different in a training program.
+So, I have been adding workouts to the Wednesdays for the last few years.
+These are optional, but a nice way to try something different in a training program.
 These are not complicated workouts or are meant to be really intense.
-The workouts will be 10 intervals of 1 min of jogging segments during the prescribed walk.
+The workouts will be 10 intervals of 1 min jogging segments during the prescribed walk.
 If you choose to do them, take whatever time you need to feel warmed up.
 When you decide to do the interval, just increase your pace to jog/run pace, not too fast, but quicker than a brisk walk.
-After 1 min, go back to your walking pace.
-These little intervals will help with your strength and endurance over the course of the training and the event.
+After 1 minute, go back to your walking pace.
+These little intervals will help with your strength and endurance throughout the training and the event.

 There are many places to get out and walk where you are.
 I recommend mixing up the surfaces that you walk on.
-If you have a groomed trail system or with good footing, this is a great place to walk.
+This is a great place to walk if you have a groomed trail system or good footing.
 There is nothing wrong with doing all your training on asphalt.
-Sometimes it is just nice to get out and enjoy nature and avoid traffic.
+Sometimes, getting out, enjoying nature, and avoiding traffic is just nice.

-The NLAA has adopted a strict no headphones or earbuds policy for all races.
+The NLAA has adopted a strict no-headphones or earbuds policy for all races.
 So please leave them at home.
-Enjoy the event and the people who are around.
-This is what makes these events wonderful, are the people along the route cheering you on.
+Enjoy the event and the people around you.
+The people along the route cheering you on are what makes these events wonderful.

 Jason White